Understanding the Cultural and Economic Significance of SEO

 But, if you’re found using these techniques, your site can be penalized—and in some cases, de-indexed altogether.”[31]

 Black hat SEO is typically used on sites that benefit from a “quick-return business model,” and include the use of spam, “scraped” content or duplicate content, content automation with little value for users, negative campaigns aimed at competitors, and gateway pages that attract users with certain keywords and then redirect them to different, unrelated pages.
-Although black hat techniques continue to be used, the penalties exacted by Google and other search engines have reduced the trend; white hat techniques continue to be more common.[32]
+Although black hat techniques continue to be used, history of Search Engine Optimization shows that the penalties exacted by Google and other search engines have reduced the trend; white hat techniques continue to be more common.[32]

 Consumer Search Behavior